fpelaezt/devops/AWS/aws-certifications/developer/AWS Developer Course Summary.md

 - CORS
   - Cross Origin Resource Sharing
   - Enable calls from other domains
+  - Manually return Access-Control-Allow-Origin to enable CORS on some method
   - OPTIONS pre-flight request must contain these headers
     - __Access-Control-Allow-Methods__
     - __Access-Control-Allow-Headers__